 Now that we’ve heard first-hand the rationale behind wanting to be in a polyamorous relationship, there are also some polyamorous dating rules to truly reap the benefits of it.
 This kind of relationship can be complicated and get very messy, very quickly if you do not do it right.

 But if you really want to make sure that your polyamorous dynamic is healthy, well then, you’ve come to the right place.
-Here are the 5 most important polyamorous relationship rules that you need to know.
+Here are the 5 most important polyamorous relationship rules that you need to know:

 1. Don’t ignore one for the other

 Even though you are seeing multiple people, it is important that you respect the time and space of everyone involved.
 Don’t blow one off constantly for the other.
 They will see it right away and start feeling insecure.
 Remember, that you chose this life of seriously dating multiple people at once.
 You must try to do it in the best way possible.
+If needed, have an unwritten polyamorous relationship agreement in place to make sure that no one feels ignored or slighted.

 2. Polyamorous couples should keep communication open